Naoghuman/lib-tile/Lib-Tile-TransparentTextures/README.md

  * @see com.github.naoghuman.lib.tile.core.Tile
  * @see com.github.naoghuman.lib.tile.transparenttextures.images.TransparentTexturesTileLoader
  */
-public enum TransparentTexturesTile implements Tile {
+public enum TransparentTexturesTile implements Tile
 ```

 <br />
 ### Cheat-Sheet TransparentTextures<a name="ChShTrTe" />

-In the [Cheat-Sheet from TransparentTextures] all [Tile]s from the webpage
+In the [Cheat-Sheet from TransparentTextures] all `396` [Tile]s from the webpage
-https://www.transparenttextures.com/ are listed with the `name` from the value
-in the enum `TransparentTexturesTile`.
-Momentary that are `396` [Tile]s defined.
+https://www.transparenttextures.com/ are listed in the enum `TransparentTexturesTile`.